 All these effect ideas, or rather effect ideas period, require some amount of reflection or “noticing” by consumers of the art stimulus.
 This is why visual arts and literary fiction especially encourage this category of response.
 Their consumption involves silent pondering, especially viewer self-evaluation when faced with the art object.
 (Though the effect idea plays an important role in all mediums.)
 Moreover, literary and gallery audiences are trained to treat these mediums this way, and in response the mediums are created for such a treatment.
 Often, the effect idea intercepts, and takes advantage of, these mediums’s hermeneutic cycles of prediction, discovery (new information), and prediction evaluation (in light of new info).
 It is a feedback loop touched on by Peli Grietzer in Amerikkkkka:

-Art is more ‘artsy’ the more [the reading] process bolsters its intended impact.
+Art is more ‘artsy’ the more [the hermeneutic] process bolsters its intended impact.

 Effect idea fitness is a third category of fit, distinct from chord fit or map fit.
 It is a fitness between artistic or textual elements which cause reflection in the viewer so that a coherent theme emerges, or so that overlapping intellectual stimuli lead to a fruitful crossfertilizing of reflective responses.
 More over, it is a mobilization of mechanisms with an awareness of how they will be received in the viewer/reader, and of the kinds of reflective responses a viewer/reader will have if he subjects his response to the work to interrogation.
 Effect idea fitness is the so-called “artsiness” of the work, and a certain prerequisite for successful “high” art.